 Researchers have figured out that several genes that are involved in skin color.
 One of these genes is the melanocortin 1 receptor (MC1R).
 When MC1R is working well, it has melanocytes convert pheomelanin into eumelanin.
 If it’s not working well, then pheomelanin builds up.
 Most people with red hair and/or very fair skin have versions of the MC1R gene that don’t work well.
 That means they end up with lots of pheomelanin, which leads to lighter skin.

-Scientists are studying zebrafish with light colored stripes found another gene involved in human skin color, SLC24A5.
-The fish with light colored stripes had a version of this gene which didn’t work well.
-When they looked in people, researchers found that some lighter skinned people also had a poorly working version of this gene.
+Scientists are studying zebrafish with light-colored stripes found another gene involved in human skin color, SLC24A5.
+The fish with light-colored stripes had a version of this gene which didn’t work well.
+When they looked in people, researchers found that some lighter-skinned people also had a poorly working version of this gene.

 Why different skin colors may have evolved

 People whose ancestors come from Japan and Northern Europe tend to have lighter skin than people whose ancestors are from Australia and sub-Saharan African regions.
 The reason for these differences may have to do with the amount of sunlight in each place.
-UV light from the sun can do things like destroying folic acid or cause changes (mutations) in the DNA of some skin cells.
+The UV light from the sun can do things like destroying folic acid or cause changes (mutations) in the DNA of some skin cells.
 Sometimes, these mutations may lead to skin cancer.

-When our skin gets UV rays from the sun, our bodies use the UV light to make vitamin D. But melanin in our skin acts like a filter, making it harder for people with darker skin to make vitamin D. This means that more melanin you have, the more sunshine you need to make enough vitamin D.
+When our skin gets UV rays from the sun, our bodies use the UV light to make vitamin D. But melanin in our skin acts as a filter, making it harder for people with darker skin to make vitamin D. This means that more melanin you have, the more sunshine you need to make enough vitamin D.